 Popular Questions about Paris

 I'm coming to Paris.
-Do you give cooking classes?
+Do you give cooking or macaron classes?

-For macarons, get my books!
-My macaron classes are detailed step-by-step in my first book, Mad About Macarons also in the macaron chapter and much more in Teatime in Paris.
+For macaron recipes, get my books!
+Detailed step-by-step instructions are both in my first book, Mad About Macarons and in Teatime in Paris.

 In Paris, can I still enjoy pastries with food allergies?